frc6519/2023-robot/README.md

 4. Start a release using `git flow release start <release name>`.
 5. Finish the release and publish it to branch `master` using `git flow release finish <realease name>` and `git push origin`

+- You may have to `git add` whatever you are working on.

 [Guide and Cheat Sheet](https://danielkummer.github.io/git-flow-cheatsheet/)